 This cosmic poise comes to ultimate fruition in spiritually perfect souls.
 They have the divine capacity to manifest supreme excellence in any phase of life which they deem necessary for the spiritual quickening of other souls.
 If there is lack of happiness, or beauty, or goodness in the life of those who come within the orbit of the Master, these very deficiencies are transmuted by him into opportunities to shower upon them his divine love, and to redeem them from temporal or spiritual poverty.
 Thus the every-day responses of the Perfect Master to his worldly environment are the highest expressions of the life of the spirit on the earth plane.
 They are manifestations of dynamic, creative Divinity that spreads and multiplies itself, spiritualizing eveverything with which it comes in contact.

-From the materialistic standpoint it may seem cowardly to forsake the mundane life, but from the divine point of view, it requires supreme courage to live the life of the spirit.
+From the materialistic standpoint it may seem cowardly to forsake the world, but to lead the spiritual life requires great heroism.

 XXIV.
 PERFECTION